HKPortfolio/Ember.js/README.md

 # EmberJS
-GUI using HTML, CSS, JavaScript and CoffeeScript with Ember.js
+GUI using HTML, CSS, JavaScript with Ember.js